Long exposure photography is one of the most fascinating genres and it will get you forever hooked on photography.

 Imagine you could keep your eyes open for a certain amount of time and capture everything you’re seeing in just one image – wouldn’t that be nice?
 That’s exactly how long exposure photography works; instead of “freezing” time, the idea is to capture everything that happens while the shutter is open.

 Did you know that long exposure photography is also a super versatile technique?
-From incredible daytime long exposure photos to dreamy night skies, a long exposure will help you create the magical and ethereal photos you’ve always imagined.
+From incredible daytime long exposure photos to dreamy long exposure night skies, this technique will help you create the magical and ethereal photos you’ve always imagined.

 However, long exposure photography can be a complex technique that is difficult to master.
 Do you have the right equipment to do long exposure photography?
 Do you know the basic settings to start with?
 Not sure?
 Let’s get into it!